PowerNukkitX/PowerNukkitX-JUnit5-Framework/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](LICENSE) [![Discord](https://img.shields.io/discord/728280425255927879)](https://powernukkit.org/discord)

-# PowerNukkit JUnit 5 Testing Framework
+# PowerNukkitX JUnit 5 Testing Framework
-**[PowerNukkit](https://powernukkit.org)** is a modified version of Nukkit that adds support to a huge amount of features like water-logging, all new blocks, more plugin events, offhand slot, bug fixes and many more.
+**[PowerNukkitX](https://powernukkit.org)** is a modified version of Nukkit that adds support to a huge amount of features like water-logging, all new blocks, more plugin events, offhand slot, bug fixes and many more.

 **[JUnit](https://junit.org)** is a very popular Java test unit framework.

-**PowerNukkit JUnit 5 Testing Framework** is an extension to JUnit 5 that allows developers to create easier PowerNukkit testing codes when developing plugins, tools, and PowerNukkit itself.
+**PowerNukkitX JUnit 5 Testing Framework** is an extension to JUnit 5 that allows developers to create easier PowerNukkitX testing codes when developing plugins, tools, and PowerNukkitX itself.

 ## Adding as Dependency
 ### Maven